A new definition of rough paths on manifolds: Review of key elements in the theory of the rough paths

 \section{Review of key elements in the theory of the rough paths}

 We start by defining rough paths and giving a reminder of all the notions that will be necessary to us in the rest of this work, one of which will be the extension of the notion of Lipschitz (H\"older) maps.
-Most of the results in this section are admitted without proofs as they are very basic and can be found, for example, in \cite{Flour} and \cite{qian}.
-We merely give some examples and prove some of the statements to familiarize the reader with any possible new notions.
-In particular, we will attach a certain importance to associating a starting point to a geometric rough path.\\
+Most of the results recalled in this section can be easily found, for example, in \cite{CLL}, \cite{Lyons} and \cite{LyQ}.
+We mostly give some examples and prove some of the statements to familiarize the reader with any possible new notions.
+In particular, we will attach a certain importance to associating a starting point or a trace to geometric rough paths.